 In fact, entrepreneurial innovation is fueling the demand for robotics.
 Research from the International Federation of Robotics states that startups less than five years old already make up 15 percent of all companies engaged in the Services Robotics market.
 A lot of investment is pouring in, only adding to the number of companies in this space.

 Robotics startups have raised more than $2.6 billion since 2012, with most VC and angel funding in this category going to early-stage startups.
 Other growth points include:

 - Enterprise-focused robotics startups raised nearly $300 million in 2016.

 - Consumer robotics startups received 25 percent of global investments in 2015.

 - Acquisitions of robotics companies in 2015 soared to $2.27 billion.

 The good news for entrepreneurs in the robotics space is the plethora of resources available to help on all aspects of this type of business, including financing and manufacturing.
-Organizations involved in the industry include Silicon Valley Robotics, a meta accelerator for startups in the robotics space in Northern California; the Robot Lab in Paris, an incubator that provides designers with tools and resources needed for the creation and development of their products; and our organization, IngDan, a one-stop IoT hardware innovation platform for consumer testing and feedback, to acclerate brand recognition and product adoption among Chinese consumers.
+Organizations involved in the industry include Silicon Valley Robotics, a meta accelerator for startups in the robotics space in Northern California; the Robot Lab in Paris, an incubator that provides designers with tools and resources needed for the creation and development of their products; and our organization, IngDan, an IoT hardware innovation platform connecting entrepreneurs to consumer testing and feedback, and the acceleration of brand recognition and product adoption.